Roiqk7/Data-Fetcher/README.md

 # Data Fetcher

 This code is part of Project Mencator.
-This particular module is responsible for gathering input data using the [Polygon.io](https://polygon.io).
+This particular module is responsible for gathering input data using the [FMP](https://site.financialmodelingprep.com) and [Polygon.io](https://polygon.io).

 ## Table of contents
 - [Data Fetcher](#data-fetcher)